-- I’m not a big fan of cauliflower soup but if given to me with added ingredients like chickpeas, potato, cheese then I really don’t mind having it.
-As a result Cauliflower and Chickpea Soup is quite popular on our menu.
+- I’m not a big fan of cauliflower soup but if given to me with added ingredients like chickpeas, potato, and cheese then I don’t mind having it.
+As a result, Cauliflower and Chickpea Soup are quite popular on our menu.

 - You’ve got to try the vegan Chickpea and Sweet Potato Curry which I prepare in creamy coconut milk.
 Enjoy it with some Indian Flatbread or rice.

-- Chickpea Quinoa Burgers is what I’ve not had in a long time.
+- Chickpea Quinoa Burgers are what I’ve not had in a long time.

 - Spicy Roasted Chickpeas make a very healthy snack to nibble on as they are baked and not fried.

-- I love this Gujarati style Chickpea Curry or Chana nu Shaak with rice.
-Its mostly made using brown chickpeas.
+- I love this Gujarati-style Chickpea Curry or Chana nu Shaak with rice.
+It is mostly made using brown chickpeas.